rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 We store the coordinates of each such point under `pointSun` through `pointsCellCentersSun.GetPoint(idx)`, while we store the corresponding normal vector under `normalSun` through `normalsSun.GetTuple(idx)`.
 Now we have the 'source' point and direction our ray should follow.

 In our example, however, rays are merely lines of finite length.
-Due to that we have to define a 'target' point which we want to make sure it won't miss the `earth` due to a small length.
+Due to that we have to define a 'target' point which we want to make sure it won't miss the `earth` due to an insufficient length.
 To that end I've defined a variable `RayCastLength` under the *Options*, which naturally will define the length of the 'ray'.
 As such we use the following line (repeating it here) to calculate the coordinates of the 'target' point:

 ```
 pointRayTarget = n2l(l2n(pointSun) + RayCastLength*l2n(normalSun))